 - If I had my time again, I might have gone to New York sooner, as the Marathon vibe and shenanigans commence that week (follow @nymarathon on Instagram).
 Honestly, the whole city is into the marathon vibe.
 It’s the best.

-- Pack your marathon clothes and necessities with you in your carry on.
+- Pack your marathon clothes and necessities with you in your carry-on.
 How annoying would it be if your luggage got lost and you didn’t have all your pre-prepared clothing, gels and other essentials to run?
 It would mean an uncomfortable marathon for you.

 Where to Stay for the New York Marathon

-There are many international partners for the New York Marathon and they offer event packages.
-Simply search NYC Marathon packages by country.
 We opted for a 3-night package that included accommodation at The New Yorker and race day entry.
 Our package included accommodation up to and including race day night.
-Thanks to a tip from a friend who had done the marathon in a previous year, we extended our stay by one night so we could have more recovery time.

-New York City Marathon Training Plan
+New York Marathon Training Plan

 So, you’ve booked your accommodation, entry and flights.
-But the only guarantee you’ll get to that finish line is through dedication to your training.
-As soon as you start clocking some serious kilometres, you’ll realise chafe is very real, blisters are the devil and nutrition is key.
+But the only guarantee you’ll get to that NYC marathon finish line is through dedication to your training.

-The saying “if it’s meant to be, it’s up to me” has never been more true.
+The saying “If it’s meant to be, it’s up to me” has never been more true.
 Each week you check off the training schedule is one week closer to the big day.
-That day will come, regardless of whether you have trained or not.
-Train so you can enjoy the event and you’ll experience New York’s five boroughs in the most spectacular way that only a New York Marathoner can truly understand.

 - Join a running group.
 Or if you’re fundraising with a charity, join their organised sessions.
 A bonus is meeting the people in your city who actually like running, will be there for the long training runs, and won’t bail on you.